vfarcic/dotfiles/.config/fabric/patterns/tags_dot/system.md

 # OUTPUT SECTIONS

-- Output text with comma seararated tag TAGS:.
+- Output text of up to 400 characters with comma separated tags TAGS:.

 # OUTPUT INSTRUCTIONS